-Washington, D.C., January 16, 2020 – The Association of American Veterinary Medical Colleges (AAVMC) has named Dr. Peter J. Havel from the University of California, Davis, College of Veterinary Medicine as the recipient of the 2020 AAVMC Excellence in Research Award.
+Washington, D.C., January 16, 2020 – The American Association of Veterinary Medical Colleges (AAVMC) has named Dr. Peter J. Havel from the University of California, Davis, College of Veterinary Medicine as the recipient of the 2020 AAVMC Excellence in Research Award.
 This year’s award is sponsored by Elanco.

 Dr. Havel is a professor in the Department of Molecular Biosciences, School of Veterinary Medicine, and the Department of Nutrition at the University of California, Davis, where his research in the field of endocrinology and metabolism investigates the causes and consequences of obesity, type 2 diabetes and related metabolic diseases.
 He has also studied the role of endocrine systems in the metabolic effects of bariatric surgery and consumption of high sugar (fructose) containing diets in both humans and animal models.
 This work laid the foundation to identify new interventions to manage obesity, diabetes and cardiovascular disease.

 Dr. Havel’s research has tackled issues important to both human and animal health and played an important role in understanding regulation of glucose metabolism in diabetes and hypoglycemia and the role and mechanisms by which sugar-sweetened beverages contribute to obesity, metabolic dysregulation and cardiovascular disease.
 He also directs the Endocrinology and Metabolism Core for the UC Davis Mouse Metabolic Phenotyping Center.